1si19is064/library-management-system/README.md

 # Library Management API

-A robust REST API for managing a fictional public library built with Go, PostgreSQL, Redis caching, and containerized with Docker.
+A robust REST API for managing a fictional public library built with Go, PostgreSQL and containerized with Docker.

 ## Architecture Overview